-Gijs van Oenen is senior lecturer in practical philosophy at the Department of Philosophy, Erasmus University Rotterdam, The Netherlands.
+Gijs van Oenen is associate professor in practical philosophy at the Erasmus School of Philosophy, Erasmus University Rotterdam, The Netherlands.
 He was born in 1959, and studied political science at the University of Amsterdam.
 After getting his M.A. in 1986, he was awarded a research appointment in philosophy of law, and received his Ph.D. from the University of Amsterdam in 1994. .

 He headed the research program Interpassive metal fatigue, sponsored by the Netherlands Organisation for Scientific Research (NWO), from 2007-2012.
 Next to the Erasmus University, he has been affiliated with the University of Amsterdam, Webster University Leiden, and the Rotterdam Academy of Architecture and Urban Design.